Team-Failure/TF-OS/README.md

 # TF-OS
 A new CFW (Pack) for Nintendo Switch.

-Latest compatible firmware: `18.1.0`
+Latest compatible firmware: `19.0.0`

 Our CFW (Pack) is verry complete with some of homebrews.

 ➡ In no event shall we be held responsible for any issues or bricking occurring with your console.
 We strongly recommend following the provided instructions.

 # Homebrews
-This is the list of homebrews on our cfw:
+This is the list of homebrews on our CFW:

 * Installer:

--appstore
+- appstore

--Goldleaf
+- Goldleaf

--Awoo installer
+- Awoo installer

--Dbi
+- Dbi

--Gamecard installer
+- Gamecard installer

 * Dumping tools:

--NX Dump tool
+- NX Dump tool

--Firmware dumper
+- Firmware dumper

 * Overclocking:

--sys clk manager
+- sys clk manager

--sys clk editor
+- sys clk editor

 * File manager:

--NX Shell
+- NX Shell

 * Mods:

--SimpleModManager
+- SimpleModManager

 * Save editors:

--Checkpoint
+- Checkpoint

 * Firmware updater:

--Daybreak
+- Daybreak

--AIO Switch Updater
+- AIO Switch Updater

 * Other:

--Browser (Switch browser)
+- Browser (Switch browser)

--Haze (Pc to sd card file transferer)
+- Haze (Pc to sd card file transferer)

--EdiZon (Cheat Manager)
+- EdiZon (Cheat Manager)

--NX theme installer
+- NX theme installer

--sys dvr (Switch game to pc for steaming with obs or other)
+- sys dvr (Switch game to pc for steaming with obs or other)

--90DNS setter
+- 90DNS setter

--90DNS tester
+- 90DNS tester

--reboot_to_rcm
+- reboot_to_rcm

--reboot Payload
+- reboot Payload

--Reset parental control
+- Reset parental control

--Payload Launcher
+- Payload Launcher

 # Setup
 1- Download the last release or Pre release